Hassan-Islam00/f28379d-partitioned-fft-convolution-reverb/docs/README.md

 * **TI‑RTOS / SYS/BIOS** for scheduling
 * TI’s hardware‑accelerated **C28x FPU** FFT library (`CFFT_f32()`)

-The algorithm processes stereo audio at 48 kHz and occupies approximately **42 % of the CPU**.
+The algorithm processes audio at 48 kHz and occupies approximately **42 % of the CPU**.

 ---